 Chakra energy points are scanned to identify any blockages.
-I use a dowsing crystal for this but different Reiki practitioners will use other way that are just as effective.
-Normally, there will be some relaxation music played quietly in the background, some incense is burnt, a candle is on and, when you are comfortable lying down, crystals are placed on the 7 main chakra points.
-The aim here is to enhance relaxation and to enjoy the extra benefits of these healing elements.
-These interventions are optional.
+This can be done using various different means, however I use a dowsing crystal.
+All methods used here are equally effective.
+Normally, there will be some relaxation music playing quietly in the background, some incense is burnt, a candle is on and, when you are comfortable lying down, crystals are placed on the 7 main chakra points.
+The aim here is to enhance relaxation and to enjoy the extra benefits of these healing stones.
+These added extras are optional.
 You can choose as your comfort is of the utmost priority.
 Then you relax throughout the time of your Reiki therapy session, enjoying your healing.

 Everyone experiences something different during a Reiki therapy session.
 Some people experience themselves drifting off to sleep.
 Others experience a deep sense of calm and relaxation.
 Some people report to having an ‘empty head’ throughout, or having unexpected thoughts and memories.
 Some see colours or a specific colour.
 At times there are bodily sensations, tingling, or a sense of feeling heavy, feeling light, feeling tearful, or breathing deeply.
 These are only some of the reported experiences.
 All are normal and all are different.

 The effects of Reiki can be felt for some time after the treatment therefore it is important to stay hydrated, continuing to drink water throughout the rest of the day and the week ahead.
 At times vivid dreams are experienced, or a different sleep than usual, a happier or more balanced mood, relief of physical pain, clarity of thoughts and a deeper sense of well-being.